THE EXHIBITIONS PROGRAM OFFERS COMBINATIONS OF PROFESSIONALLY PRODUCED EXHIBITIONS AND FINE ARTS-BASED EVENTS.

-The community-based Exhibitions Program Advisory Committee serves in an advisory role, working under the direction of the Cultural Arts Manager in collaboration with the Grand Foundation, to review and recommend proposals for featured exhibitions and associated events.
+The community-based Exhibitions Program Advisory Committee serves in an advisory role, working under the direction of the Cultural Arts Supervisor in collaboration with the Grand Foundation, to review and recommend proposals for featured exhibitions and associated events.

 Artists can also consider exhibiting individual or small groupings of works in our curated cooperative artspace called Art Co-Opted, located in the South Gallery.
 The Co-Op features combinations of original artwork, limited editions and artist-designed products with low price points ($500 and under) for a limited time only.
 As the Galleries are part of a larger interdisciplinary arts center fostering community involvement and life-learning, products incorporating arts education and art-making are encouraged.
 Local musicians, writers, poets, spoken word artists, new media artists, cartoonists and animators can also participate.

 If you or your organization is interested in submitting a proposal, please download the current CALL FOR PROPOSALS for more information.
 This document contains information for both exhibition opportunities as well as a floor plan of the galleries.
 Please review it carefully and familiarize yourself with our programming in preparation of submitting a proposal.

-The Cultural Arts Manager who directs the Exhibitions Program is available to assist you through the proposal process.
+The Cultural Arts Supervisor who directs the Exhibitions Program is available to assist you through the proposal process.

-Recommended proposals remain active for approximately 18 months of scheduling.
-Artists that were previously recommended, but were not scheduled, are encouraged to update their proposal materials in order to remain active in our files.
-Current proposals submitted for 2020 (any beyond) exhibition opportunities will begin review in the fall of 2019.
+Recommended proposals remain active for up 18 to 24 months of scheduling.
+Artists that were previously recommended, but were not scheduled, are encouraged to update their proposal materials in order to remain active in our approved pool.
+Current proposals submitted for upcoming 2023-24 Season (and beyond) exhibition opportunities will be reviewed in the fall of 2023.